autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 Note: If you set up multiple types of vehicles, adding a suffix like `autoware.vehicle_A` or `autoware.vehicle_B` is recommended.

 Then, you can create forks of different Autoware repositories that you might need to customize.
-Some of the packages you might need to customize include the "vehicle_description", the "sensor_kit_description", `individual_params` and the "vehicle-interface" packages.
-Said packages contain information and parameters about your vehicle dimensions and sensor configuration.
+Some of the repositories you might need to customize include the `vehicle_description`, the `sensor_kit_description`, `individual_params` and the `vehicle-interface` packages.
+Said repositories contain packages with information and parameters about your vehicle dimensions and sensor configuration.

+### 3. Create Your Custom Vehicle Repositories and Packages

-Note that [Autoware](https://github.com/autowarefoundation/autoware) contains sample packages that you may use as templates (e.g., sample_vehicle_description, sample_sensor_kit, and individual_parameters packages).
-However, you may also need to create a package from scratch to define an Autoware vehicle interface.
+[Autoware](https://github.com/autowarefoundation/autoware) references sample repositories with sample packages that you may use as templates (e.g., sample_vehicle_description, sample_sensor_kit, and individual_parameters packages).
+However, you may also need to create a package and repository from scratch to define an Autoware-vehicle interface.
 For more information, please take a look at the following guides:

 - [creating-vehicle-and-sensor-description packages](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-vehicle-and-sensor-description)
 - [creating-vehicle-interface-package](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model/)
 - [customizing-for-differential-drive-model](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-vehicle-interface-package/customizing-for-differential-drive-model/)

-### 2. Referencing a custom repository on your Autoware meta-repository
+### 4. Referencing a Custom Repository on Your Autoware Meta-Repository

 Once you create a custom package that needs to be referenced by your autoware meta-repository, it should be referenced in your `autoware.repos` file.